betsybetsybetsy2021/betsybetsybetsy2021/README.md

 ‏b🔳🃏🖤🌜🌌🐝😭👨‍👩‍👦e

+My glasses broken because someone else wanted new glasses.
+I won't get new glasses, but they WILL.
+Some people will treat other people worse than dogs.
+I already lived through hell and was supposed to land in California for Kintsugi not to be buried under "nots" that are going to get me abused, you keep your problems, I have enough of my own.

 Stolen from me overnight... my broken black phone, a package of Chinese tea and a bic pen... no joke.

 Had the woman in Trader Joe's say "It is still money" ummm... no I was never money.
 I have never owned more than a car, I invested $400 in stocks while I WAS HOMELESS and I have ONE NFT.
 I rowed crew at a PUBLIC High School and we only had a boat because we went door to door begging for donations.
 I have less than almost EVERYONE.
 I don't receive a check or a stipend.
 I don't receive food benefits.